noi-techpark/it.bz.beacon.api/README.md

 cd beacon-suedtirol-api/
 ```

-### Perpare your database
-Use src/resources/dbinit.sql to initalize your database instance.

-Also an admin user will be inserted with username "admin" and password "password".
-Change this as soon as possible using the API or the administration web application.

-### Configure application.properties file
+### Configuration

 Make a copy of the src/resources/application.properties.dist file and name it "application.properties".
-Fill in the required values
+Fill in the required values:

 * spring.datasource.url
 * spring.datasource.username
 * spring.datasource.password